Profile of the Episcopal Diocese

 In the fall of 2010, we launched the first second year track with a cohort of 4 fellows.
 This fellowship program of Life Together is about capacity-building.
 Through the Emmaus Fellowship we endeavor to deepen the individual leadership capacity of each fellow, as well as the organizational capacity of our site partners.
 Emmaus Fellows serve for 32 hours per week in either same site placement for a second year, or in a new site placement.
 In addition to their site work, they serve in a leadership role with Life Together for 10-15 hours per week.

-Boston fellows will live and work in the greater Boston area and South Coast fellows will live and work in the greater South Coast region.
-All fellows will participate in Orientation together at the beginning of the year and then gather one Friday per month for a day of spiritual practice, community building, and skill-based leadership training.
+Boston fellows live and work in the greater Boston area, South Coast fellows will live and work in the greater South Coast region, and the Esperanza teaching fellows live and work in Lawrence.
+All fellows participate in Orientation together at the beginning of the year and gather one Friday per month for a day of spiritual practice, community building, and skill-based leadership training.